Severance Pay and Labor Settlement in Colombia: How They Are Calculated and How to Claim Them

 Where to Post Your Resume for Free in Colombia →🇨🇴 Looking for your next job?

-After a settlement, the next step is finding something new.
-On Colombia Move you can search for jobs for free — without paying to apply and without intermediaries.
+After a settlement, the next step is to find something new.
+At Colombia Move you can search for work for free — without paying to apply and without intermediaries.

-❓ Do I lose severance if I don't withdraw it?
+❓ Do I lose my severance if I don't withdraw it?

-You don't lose it — as long as the fund is active, the money stays there.
-However, if the fund has been inactive for many years without movement, it can charge commissions.
+You don't lose it — as long as the fund is active, the money is still there.
+However, if the fund has been inactive for many years without movement, it may charge commissions.
 Check your balance annually with the fund's app.

 ❓ Can the bank seize my severance?

-No. Severance is unseizable by constitutional mandate (article 53 of the Constitution).
-No bank or entity can retain it for personal debts.
-It's one of the few assets completely protected in Colombia.
+No. Severance is unseizable by constitutional mandate (Article 53 of the Constitution).
+No bank or entity can withhold it for personal debts.
+It is one of the few assets completely protected in Colombia.

 ❓ Do I have to pay taxes on the settlement?

-In most cases no. Severance, bonus and severance indemnity are non-taxable income for income tax purposes, according to the Tax Code.
-Only if you receive very high amounts or have very high total labor income could there be some tax implication.
-Consult with an accountant if you're unsure.
+In most cases, no. Severance, the bonus, and the termination indemnity are non-taxable income for income tax purposes, according to the rules of the Tax Statute.
+Only if you receive very high amounts or have very high total labor income could there be any tax implication.
+Consult an accountant if you have doubts.

 Not automatically, but yes voluntarily.
-If you work as self-employed or freelancer, you can join a severance fund and make voluntary contributions.
-It's an excellent savings discipline because the money is protected from seizure and can only be withdrawn in the cases provided.
+If you work as an independent or freelancer, you can join a severance fund and make voluntary contributions.
+It is an excellent savings discipline because the money is protected from seizures and can only be withdrawn in the cases provided for.

 ❓ How do I simulate my settlement before resigning?